| Border Terriers: the most honest dog breed review you'll ever find. Information about Border Terrier personality and behavior. |

 A Border Terrier may not be right for you.

 - The dynamic terrier temperament.
 Most terrier breeds are remarkably similar.
-The same words are used over and over -- quick to bark, quick to chase, lively, bossy, feisty, scrappy, clever, independent, stubborn, persistent, impulsive, intense.
+The same words are used over and over – quick to bark, quick to chase, lively, bossy, feisty, scrappy, clever, independent, stubborn, persistent, impulsive, intense.

-| Terriers were never intended to be simply household pets.
-I strongly recommend that you get your Border Terrier involved in obedience classes at the intermediate or advanced level, in agility (an obstacle course for dogs), or in an earth dog club (terriers dig and tunnel after small critters who are secured in a sturdy cage so they can't be harmed). |
+- Providing enough exercise and mental stimulation.
+Most Border Terriers are active go-getters.
+I recommend that you get your Border Terrier involved in regular obedience classes at the intermediate or advanced level, or in ongoing agility classes (an obstacle course for dogs).
+Or join an earth dog club, where terriers are encouraged to dig and tunnel after small critters (which are secured in a sturdy cage so they can't be harmed).

 - Mind of his own.
 Border Terriers are more willing to work with you than many other terriers.
 Many excel at the highest levels of obedience and agility competition.
 But the toughness that makes them suited to killing vermin can frustrate you when they decide to be stubborn.
 You must show them, through absolute consistency, that you mean what you say.

-| I do NOT recommend terriers for small children.
-Many terriers simply play too rough.
-Many will not tolerate any nonsense from little life forms whom they consider to be below themselves in importance.
+I do not recommend terriers for homes with very young children.
+Many terriers will not tolerate any nonsense from little life forms whom they consider to be below themselves in importance.
 Many terriers are quick to react to teasing, and even to the normal clumsiness that comes with small children (accidental squeezing of their ears or pulling of whiskers or stepping on their paw).
-Many terriers are possessive of their food and toys and will defend these from all comers, including children. |
+Many terriers are possessive of their food and toys and will defend these from all comers, including children.